 The I-See's approach is based on a wide multidisciplinary cooperation: the company team grows around the copartners and founders, who manage the technical and scientific development of the products, also involving several different professional figures to meet the market requirements and the customer claims as well as to open its competence and interests to new fields and disciplines (physicists, chemists, biologists, computer scientists, physicians).

 In order to always define the best solution to customers' requirements, I-See puts together different expertise, high value services, advance computing resources and Monte Carlo simulations.
-The latter is a powerful technique for accurate calculations can be adopted for a wide variety of scenarios in physics and radiation biology.
+This last one is a powerful technique for accurate calculations can be adopted for a wide variety of scenarios in physics and radiation biology.
 Most of the existing solutions in these fields are usually based on approximated models, which allow only for a first estimate of a specific configuration.
 The Monte Carlo method is regarded as the most accurate one in approaching the physics reality of the problem, since it's based upon the principle of stochasticity and randomness in analogy with nature laws.